Soficity of free extensions of effective subshifts: Introduction

 A subshift on a finitely generated group is ``effectively closed by patterns'' if there exists a recursively enumerable list of pattern codings (where elements of the groups are encoded as words on the generators) which describes it.
 It is a natural generalization of the natural notion of effectively closed subshift for $\ZZ$, see~\cite{ABS2017}.
 The proof of~\Cref{thm:amenable_is_nope} is separated on two cases, one where $H$ has decidable word problem, and one where $H$ satisfies a technical property.
 We finally show that these two cases cover all groups.

-The main result of this article is that as soon as the first group has decidable word problem and we replace the second group by a non-amenable group, then every free extension becomes automatically a sofic subshift.
+The main result of this article is that as soon as the first group has decidable word problem and we replace the second group by a non-amenable group, then the free extension of any effectively closed subshift is a sofic subshift.

 \begin{theorem} Let $H$ be a finitely generated group with decidable word problem and $N$ be a non-amenable group.
 The free extension of every effectively closed $H$-subshift to $G=H \times N$ is sofic. \end{theorem}